kodi-game/controller-topology-project/Readme.md

 This project aims to curate connections like this for all gaming history.

+For a practical example of what be done with this data, see the [visualization experiment](scripts).

 ## Data specification

 This database is structed for Kodi.
 A future script might spit out XML, JSON or JSON-LD, to allow for database queries.